 (Delete italic options where applicable) ✓ Any details (e.g. dates)

 Head Teacher

 Chair of Governors

 Form tutor/class teacher

 Head of Year

 'Target' parents/carers notified by

 in person

 'Target' parents/carers invited to the school

 'Offending person/s' parents/carers notified by

 letter/telephone/in person

 'Offending person/s' parents/carers invited to the school

 CAF initiated for target/offending person

 Local Authority: SEA/SIP, Anti-Bullying adviser or MECS

 Police

 Others (specify):

-Others (specify ·):

-7. parties ring progress of those involved.
-Foll ow up on the i ncident and check that all

-• are progressing well academically and socially
+7. parties Date for monitoring progress of those involved.
+Follow up of on the inc ident and check that all are progressing well academically and socially Date: 8.
+Member of staff:

-Date:

-8. Member of staf f:

-Name: Date:

 9. Outcomes/actions from follow up.